msi-ris/Tutorials/rnaseq_cmd.md

 experiment, you should have at least three replicates per experiment.
 This translates to *something about instrument cost and output here*.

+For transcriptome assembly, you should collect at least X reads.

 ### 6.3: Analytical Workflow Considerations
 There are a few additional concerns for RNAseq experiments: